The Human League: 2000–2009: Secrets and increased touring

 In 2003, a second single from Secrets, "Love Me Madly?", was released independently as a private venture by Nukove, a small independent label especially set up to release Human League material, but it did not have funds for promotion and the single did not chart.
-Also in 2003, Virgin records released The Very Best of The Human League, a DVD of most of their previously recorded music videos.
-The DVD sold well in the UK and US and was accompanied by a compilation album of the same name.
+Also in 2003, Virgin Records released The Very Best of The Human League, alongside a DVD of the same name which featured most of the band's music videos.

-Throughout the following years, the band has continued to tour frequently, enjoying success and popularity as a live act.
-In 2004, they released The Human League Live at the Dome, a DVD of a live show filmed at the Brighton Dome, complete with a compilation CD called Live at the Dome.
+Throughout the following years, the band continued to tour frequently, enjoying success and popularity as a live act.
+In 2004, they released their first ever live album Live at the Dome, with an accompanying DVD of the same name, recorded at the Brighton Dome.

 At the end of 2005, together with EMI, the band released a compilation album of remixes.
 Called The Human League Original Remixes and Rarities, it was aimed at the DJ/Dance market in the US and UK.

 As well as dedicated Human League tours, the band has appeared at many independent concerts and festivals worldwide.
 They have played at the V Festival in 2004 and 2009, Homelands in 2005, Nokia Trends in Brazil 2005, and Festival Internacional de Benicàssim in 2007.

 On 22 September 2006, the band performed on the US network television show Jimmy Kimmel Live!.
 The band's highlight of 2006 was a performance to an audience of 18,000 at the Hollywood Bowl, Los Angeles, on 24 October 2006, one of their largest concerts to date.
 This was followed up by an 11-venue tour of Europe in November and December 2006.

 The band has been the subject of, and appeared in, various TV documentaries and features, including Channel 4's Made in Sheffield and the BBC's Young Guns: The Bands of the Early 1980s.
-In June 2007, Sulley and Catherall presented a documentary on Sheffield's pop music history entitled The Nation's Music Cities for VH1.
+In June 2007, Catherall and Sulley presented a documentary on Sheffield's pop music history entitled The Nation's Music Cities for VH1.

 In November and December 2007, to mark their 30th anniversary (1977–2007), the band conducted their highest profile tour since the Secrets tour of 2001.
 The 'Dare!
 2007' tour encompassed 20 European venues from London to Stockholm, most of which were sold out.
 Their set list included (for the first time ever) a performance of Dare, played sequentially and in its entirety.
-This included Philip Oakey playing the Human League's instrumental arrangement of the theme from "Get Carter" on an original Casio VL-Tone from 1981.
+This included Philip Oakey playing The Human League's instrumental arrangement of the theme from "Get Carter" on an original Casio VL-Tone from 1981.
 The remainder of the concert was dedicated to songs from the band's other albums and also included the Oakey/Moroder song "Together in Electric Dreams".
 The band invested heavily in the stage set and lighting for the tour, including elaborate high definition video backgrounds provided by set designer Rob Sinclair.